HichemBenChaaben/dashboard-vite-typescript-react-rq/README.md

 ## Project architecture

-components, react query and context api react-query manages a lot of server state, the remaining application state to manage is limited to filters
+this project is using components, react query and context api. react-query manages the server state, the small remaining portion of state to manage is filters the filters are managed by context api and persistance in the localstorage.

 ### Features